ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Limited Direct Execution (LDE).md

 ## Protocol
 LDE protocol has two phases:
-1. The kernel initializes trap table and the CPU uses a privileged instruction to remember the a
+1. The kernel initializes trap table and the CPU uses a privileged instruction to remember the address.
+2. The kernel sets up other